teusH/MySense/README.md

 * free availability  of the data
 * free availability of all software (GPLV4 license)

+The project is run by volunteers on a non-profit basis.

+## Supported functionalities
+Major functionalities will be added on the fly.
+Much is dependent on the quality of the applied sensors and visualisation of the data.
+* dust sensors: Nova (PM2.5, PM10), Plantower (PM1, PM2.5, PM10, counters PM0.3 up to PM10, average grain size), Sensirion (PM1, PM2.5,PM10, counters PM0.3 up to PM10).
+PM cpount data is needed to allow a much improved calibration).
+* meteo sensors: Adafruit (DHT: temperature and humidity), Bosh (BME: temperature, humidity, air pressure and air quality), Sensirion (SHT: temperature, humidity).
+Humidity is a must for calibration of dust measurement.
+* TTL or I2C interface to other sensors using standard Grove connectors.
+Use the standard API to standard product driver via Python.
+E.g. I2C anemometer, I2C/TTL gas sensors, etc.
+* solarcel and battery management (deepsleep and battery warning).
+* calibration on product base as well on measurement base to enable calibration.
+* GPS to support proper localisation.
+Mobile is supported.
+* commucation with LAN, Wifi (discouraged), G4 mobile data, and (TTN) IoT LoRaWan.
+* visualisation on the measurementa and status with tiny display.
+* auto detection of connected sensors: plug and play
+* remote control
+* dynamic sampling and interval of measurements
+* notices based warning system
+* visualisation of graphs for (Drupal) website with HighCharts garaphics
+* measurement and kist configuration archiving with MySql database.
+* scalable

 ## Discussion
 MySense supports calibration of every single sensor.
 Sensor values will differ between the sensors within a branche and between branches.
 Correlation software is included.
 Advised is to calibrate the sensors regularly for a test period of several days (conditions should vary in the test period).